Marketing Data Management: How to Leverage Your Data

 With advances in technology creating a more digitized space for interacting with your customers, you receive ample data.
 However, none of that data means anything if you can’t organize, understand, and apply it to your business decisions.

-When you employ a robust marketing data management strategy, you allow yourself to take advantage of the many benefits data brings to your business, including:
+When you employ a robust marketing data management strategy and activate your data, you allow yourself to take advantage of the many benefits data brings to your business, including:

 Understanding your target customer